 Considerations are made for residents of India, families, people with special needs and people above 40.
-Please email us to receive the appropriate volunteer information.
+Please email us to receive the appropriate participant information.

 Also please bring the following items with you (for your convenience we are mentioning the local prices of the items in the nearby town of Pondicherry, so you can decide whether to buy them at home or locally):

 - A mosquito net (preferably rectangular shape and not round).
 Local price in Pondicherry is 250 INR (approximately 4 USD).